improveme-io/imio-product-demo/README.md

 ## Deployment / Worklow / Environments

-We use a baic Vercel workflow with automatic promotions.
+We use a basic Vercel workflow with automatic promotions.
 Every commit pushed to the main branch will trigger a Production Deployment.
 Every commit pushed to any other branch will trigger a Preview Deployment.
-With our data and our auth, we don not differentiate between a local dev environment and staging/preview environments.
+Preview deployments use a copy of the production database and use the "Production" Clerk environment.

-To nuke and re-seed the development/preview environment, run `pnpm exec prisma db push --force-reset && pnpm exec prisma db seed` from the terminal.
-Please note that this will delete all data in the development/preview environment.
-It will also delete all users from Clerk's development environment.
+Local development uses the "Development" Clerk environment and the `vercel-dev` Neon db branch.
+This DB branch should be reset to the latest version of the `main` branch when you want an up-to-date version of the database fo your local development environment.
+When making changes related to data, you should branch off of the `main` DB branch and update your connection string in the `.env` file to point to that branch.
+You can then run `pnpm db push` into that development branch as you work on your changes.
+This development branch will be automatically merged back into the `main` branch when you are ready to deploy your changes, with the help of the Neon-Vercel integration.

 ## Frontend Development Notes